 The ball of the upper arm prosthesis is connected to a metal stem that is inserted down the center of the humerus bone and cemented to secure placement.
 This replaced humeral head fits into the socket to create shoulder joint stability and restore full range of motion to the arm and shoulder.

 Preparing for Surgery

 To prepare for surgery, patients need to begin preoperative strengthening exercises.
 Also, to ensure optimal health, many orthopedic specialists in Los Angeles recommend a comprehensive nutrition plan.
-The Los Angeles orthopedic surgeon also goes over possible complications and obtains tests to minimize the potential for adverse reactions.
+The orthopedic doctor in Los Angeles also goes over possible complications and obtains tests to minimize the potential for adverse reactions.
 To prevent falls, the orthopedic staff will discuss how to prepare your home appropriately.

 Following the shoulder resurfacing procedure, you will be hospitalized for one to two days.
 After the surgery, the patient is taken to a recovery room for stabilization and then transferred to a regular patient room.
 The day following the procedure is when the bandages are removed.
 Physical therapy is ordered to restore motion and promote blood flow to the surgical site.

 The patient has to wear a sling for approximately six to eight weeks in order to protect the soft tissues of the shoulder during the healing process.
 Once at home, the therapist teaches you various stretching exercises to assist with strengthening and range of motion.
 It is vital for the patient to continue these exercises as instructed by the physician and therapist.